MarcelMolenaarITTraining/azure-functions-university/lessons/dotnet5/http/http-lesson-dotnet.md

 ### Steps

 1. Remove the `"post"` string from the `HttpTrigger` attribute.
 Now the function can only be triggered by a GET request.
     > 📝 **Tip** - Some people don't like to use strings and prefer something that is known as _strong typing_.
 Strong typing can prevent you from making certain mistakes such as typos in strings since specific .NET types are used instead.
-To allow the function to be triggered by a GET request replace the `"get"` string with `nameof(HttpMethods.Get)`.
+To allow the function to be triggered by a GET request replace the `"get"` string with `nameof(HttpMethod.Get)`.
+You'll need to add using to the `System.Net.Http` namespace to use the `HttpMethod` class.
 Now you're using a strongly typed version of the HTTP GET verb instead of a string reference.
 2. The `req` parameter type can also be changed.
 Try changing it from  `HttpRequest` to `HttpRequestMessage`.
 This requires a using of `System.Net.Http`.

     > 🔎 **Observation** - You'll notice that this change breaks the code inside the function.
 This is because the `HttpRequestMessage` type has different properties and methods than the `HttpRequest` type.